maizzle/maizzle.com/content/docs/configuration/tailwindcss.md

 Path to the Tailwind CSS config file to use.

-You can use this to specify a custom Tailwind config file for each build scenario.
+You can use this to specify a custom Tailwind config file for each Environment.

-For example, you might want to use a separate Tailwind config, where you:
+For example, you could have multiple Tailwind config files, where you:

-- define fewer theming options (faster CSS compilation)
+- keep a certain project's design system
 - disable `!important` (like in ⚡4email templates)
-- use different Tailwind plugins
+- use different Tailwind CSS plugins

 <alert>If the `config` key is missing, Maizzle will try to load `tailwind.config.js` from your project root.
 If that file is also missing, Tailwind CSS will be compiled using its default settings (which are not email-optimized).</alert>